powsybl/powsybl-open-rao/docs/algorithms/castor.md

 RA1 alone could have led to bigger objective function value than RA2 or RA3.
 However, when taking PSTs into account, RA2 with optimised PSTs is more efficient than other RA and optimised tap settings.

-This illustrates the usefulness of optimising linear remedial actions at every step.
+This illustrates the **usefulness of optimising linear remedial actions at every step**.

 ## Algorithm details